leylaKapi/leylaKapi.github.io/source/_posts/2014-09-01-how-to-extract-images-from-pdf-file-on-ubuntu.markdown

 title: "How to extract images from pdf file on Ubuntu Desktop ?"
 date: 2014-09-01
 comments: true
-categories: ubuntu pdf files images pdfimages
+categories: ubuntu pdf files images pdfimages en
 ---

 ### Pdfimages in Ubuntu